 2. Visit the Local Market

 If you like visiting local markets like us, then you should visit the local market here.
-Moalboal is busy and you will find carenderias and local bakeries here where you can eat very affordable food.
+Moalboal in Cebu is busy and you will find carinderias and local bakeries here where you can eat very affordable food.
 Around the beach, restaurants are more expensive than in the local market but food are still affordable.

 3. Lambug Beach

-This beach is such a cool surprise!
-One of our followers recommended us this beach with a picture.
+Lambug beach is such a cool surprise!
+One of our followers in Instagram recommended us this beach with a picture.
 We just went for it.
 It was easy to reach from Panagsama Beach.
 You can rent a motorcycle, or ride a bus.
 Just get a tricycle or just walk from the bus stop is South direction and it will take you half an hour to go there.

 4. Kawasan Falls

 We already wrote a full blog post about how to get to Kawasan Falls.
 Just rent a motorcycle or go there by bus.
 You can´t miss Kawasan Falls when visiting Moalboal.
 If you like adventure, you can also do canyoneering which you will absolutely love!

 We rented a Kayak but not the usual one.
 It was a transparent kayak which we enjoyed a lot because the water is so clear and you can see where is the right place to snorkel.

 For the rental Kayak is only for guests at Pescador Seaview Resort (check below the pictures).
 It costs 150 PHP for 15 minutes and first 15 minutes are free of charge.